Bay City Fireworks Festival

 The Bay City Fireworks Festival is an American Independence Day festival held each year around the 4th of July on the Saginaw River near Veterans Memorial Bridge in Bay City, Michigan.

 In addition to the fireworks display, the festival also features several days of live concerts, a carnival, boat tours and more.

 History

-The festival originally started in 1962, by resident Richard Davis, and was funded by Bay City's Fraternal Order of Police at a cost of $2,500 dollars.
+The festival originally started in 1962, by resident Richard Davis, and was funded by Bay City's Fraternal Order of Police at a cost of $2,500.

 In 1982, the show was moved from a one night affair on the Fourth of July, becoming a weekend festival with three days of fireworks.

 In 2008, the show included a barge in the middle of the river to make for a third launching site.

 The fireworks display is usually produced by local fireworks company Wolverine Fireworks, which is based in Kawkawlin, Michigan, less than 10 miles from the site of the festival.

-The fireworks went on in 2020; however, the COVID-19 pandemic forced people to watch the show from afar.
+The fireworks were cancelled in 2020; however, during the COVID-19 pandemic.